 Nicotinamide adenine dinucleotide (NAD+) is a critical player in an array of processes from creating energy for and maintaining the health of cells as well as controlling cell behaviors, such as immune responses to viral infections.
 In both animals and people, levels of NAD+ diminish with age.
 This reduction comes as a cost to our health.
 Of note, it can negatively impact the immune response to infection, including our response to COVID-19.
 Data shows that the death rates from COVID-19 increase with age and, for those older than 80 years, it passes 14%, suggesting age-related immune system dysfunction.
 This begs the question: what’s the link between NAD+ levels, COVID-19, age, and mortality.

-Scientists from Bahrain published a proposal in the Journal of Infection and Public Health where they elaborated on the influence of a molecule called nicotinamide adenine dinucleotide (NAD+) in modulating the immune response to COVID-19.
-In their proposal, the researchers state that the COVID-19 infection can lead to depleted cellular NAD+ levels and that restoring NAD+ levels could decrease the severity of the body’s immune reaction to the infection to improve the condition of COVID-19 patients.
-They believe that understanding the immune response mechanisms in SARS-CoV-2 will make the development of therapeutic options for the infection possible.
+Scientists from Bahrain published a proposal in the Journal of Infection and Public Health on how COVID-19 infection itself depletes NAD+ levels to affect our immune response.
+This paper suggests that perhaps restoring NAD+ concentrations could diminish the severity of the body’s immune reaction to the infection to improve the condition of COVID-19 patients.
+They believe that reaching a better understanding of the immune response to COVID-19 will make the development of therapeutic options possible.

 “We suggested the use of NAD+ as an immunomodulator for COVID-19 in older patients.
 Restoring normal NAD+ levels could decrease the severity of immune reaction in those patients and improve their clinical condition,” stated the team in their publication.
-They conclude that a thorough understanding of the immune response mechanisms against SARS-CoV-2 will contribute to the development of preventative and therapeutic strategies against the virus.
+They conclude that a better understanding of the immune response against SARS-CoV-2 may contribute to developing preventative therapeutic strategies to fight the virus.